‘It affects virtually nobody’: Trump incorrectly claims covid-19 isn’t a risk for young people

 Woodward book: Trump says he knew coronavirus was ‘deadly’ and worse than the flu while intentionally misleading Americans

-Much remains unknown about the virus’s effect on young people, but public health agencies have made it clear that individuals under 18 are at greater risk of falling ill and spreading covid-19 than originally thought.
+Much remains unknown about the virus’s effect on young people, but public health agencies have made clear that individuals under 18 are at greater risk of falling ill and spreading covid-19 than originally thought.
 Last month, the Centers for Disease Control and Prevention said the number and rate of coronavirus cases among children under 18 had increased “steadily” from March to July.
 The agency emphasized that while covid-19 remains more serious and prevalent among adults, a lack of widespread testing prevents public health experts from understanding the true incidence of infection for American children.
 A CDC study found that young people of color, much like their older counterparts, have been disproportionately hospitalized from covid-19 compared to their White peers.

 The World Health Organization warned in August that young people are becoming primary spreaders of the virus in many countries.
-Several American studies published over the summer suggested that those under 18, with their high rate of infection and viral loads, play a much larger role in community spread of covid-19 than researchers previously believed.
+Several American studies published over the summer suggested that those under 18, with their high rate of infection and viral loads, play a much larger role in community spread of the coronavirus than researchers previously believed.
 Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, recently said that the long-term effects of covid-19 in young people — residual symptoms such as a high rate of cardiovascular abnormalities — are “really troublesome.”

-The increased risk of spread among children has taken center stage in the debate over in-person learning, as K-12 schools across the nation that had reopened have had to shutter or change course after students or staff fell ill or were forced to quarantine.
+The increased risk of spread among children has taken center stage in the debate over in-person learning, as K-12 schools across the nation that had reopened have had to close or change course after students or staff members fell ill or were forced to quarantine.
 On Monday, Trump repeated his wish for educators to reopen in-person learning, saying, “Open your schools, everybody open your schools.”

-Reports of Americans under 18 dying from coronavirus have become more regular in recent months, whether it’s a 17-year-old in Florida or a 2-month-old in Michigan.
+Reports of Americans under 18 dying after contracting the coronavirus have become more regular in recent months, whether it’s a 17-year-old in Florida or a 2-month-old in Michigan.
 “We are seeing young people who are dying from this virus,” said Maria Van Kerkhove, head of the WHO’s emerging disease and zoonosis unit, at a news conference last month.

 Before Trump spoke in Swanton, and promised to “end the pandemic” if he’s reelected in November, many of the president’s supporters jeered Ohio Lt.
 Gov. Jon Husted (R) for suggesting they cover their faces.
-When Husted promoted Trump-branded face masks for purchase, the crowd heartily booed the lieutenant governor.
+When Husted promoted Trump-branded masks for purchase, the crowd heartily booed the lieutenant governor.

 “Hang on, I get it,” Husted said.
 “You don’t like it.
-But when you go in a grocery store where you have to wear one … Just listen up!"
+But when you go in a grocery store where you have to wear one. … Just listen up!”

 Husted was booed more before getting out his final selling point to the anti-mask crowd: “But if somebody tells you to take it off, you can at least say you’re trying to save the country by wearing one of President Donald Trump’s masks.”